LouCairns/reading-notes/README.md

 ***
 ### 1. Intro to Lou

+I have previously worked as a Project Manager in transport, construction and business change.
+There is not a lot of my kind of project work in Peterborough, where I now live, so am looking to add some more strings to my bow.
+Hopefully this course will lead to a career change that will be more flexible around my young family.

-This is me pre-children.
+This is a pic of me pre-children.
 Eyebrows were illegal and I lived on diet coke & marlborough lights...
 ![Image of Lou Cairns](https://www.ltmuseum.co.uk/system/files/styles/collection_item_component_600_px_wide/private/collection_item/i0000vfx_0.jpg?itok=5fqrLwPb)